1. 'I was born an idler of society, but died, as a genius of literature'.

 205. 'I have never understood the meaning of goodbye, since it is a word we repeat, during the day, in the afternoon, and at night?'

-206. 'When I acknowledge that I am a Theist, people mistake me for an Atheist'.
+206. 'When I acknowledge that I am an Agnostic, people mistake me for a misguided Atheist'.

 207. 'It is a shame that we cannot use the words gay and queer to express cheerful and strange, without being presumed as ignorant.

 208. 'I have seen so much in this world, yet there is so much that remains an inexplicable mystery to me'.

 209. 'The definition of feeling has forever confounded me, when it is neither thought nor instinct.
 Perhaps, it could be best described, as something undefinable'.

 210. 'Why must I conform to a society that demands everything from me, and in return, gives me nothing but uncertainty?'

 211. 'The mind must be nourished with thought, the soul with purity and the body with vigour'.